aiidateam/aiida-quantumespresso/docs/source/howto/run_pdos.md

 # Calculate the (projected) DOS

 The `PdosWorkChain` is designed to compute the total and projected density of states (DOS and PDOS) for a given structure using Quantum ESPRESSO.
-This workflow automates the sequence of calculations required and provides built-in error handling and memory management options.
+This workflow automates the sequence of calculations required and provides built-in error handling.

 |                     |                                                               |
 |---------------------|---------------------------------------------------------------|